Jump to content

 This is what you will learn to make:

-And this is what you can do with it (hair, timber, sunset):
+And this is what you can do with it (timber, ???, hair, more timber, sunset):

-01. Draw a grayscale linear gradient with the Gradient tool (shortcut: G).
+01. Draw a greyscale linear gradient with the Gradient tool (shortcut: G).

 • Hold Shift whilst drawing to keep the gradient straight.